JOLIET – The newest class of the Joliet Area Sports Hall of Fame recently was announced by the Hall committee.

 Healy’s Providence wrestling teams went to the state finals 14 times and came away with three runner-up finishes, four third-place titles and one fourth-place finish in addition to the six consecutive championships.
-The Celtics also won 17 regional titles and 14 sectional championships and made 14 Elite Eight appearances.
+The Celtics also won 17 regional titles and 14 sectional championships, while making 14 Elite Eight appearances.

 Findlay, a 2004 graduate of Lockport High School, provided one of the most dramatic moments in the history of NCAA softball when she delivered a three-run home run in the top of the 10th inning of the 2005 championship game to propel the University of Michigan to its first national title in the sport.
 A four-time All-Big Ten selection, Findlay closed out her collegiate career by earning All-America honors in 2008.
 She went on to play three seasons of professional softball for the Chicago Bandits and one year for the USSSA Pride, finishing her career with 31 home runs and 73 RBIs.